OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 You can do this by manually editing the line.

 Finally, save the file `custom-email-template.html` file.

+### Update the Email Factor Verification Template

+Notice that the `custom-email-template.html` file is open in VSCode.

+1. Highlight the contents of `custom-email-template.html` by clicking into the VSCode editor and pressing `CTRL`+`A`
+2. Copy the contents of `custom-email-template.html` by pressing `CTRL`+`A`
+3. Return to your Chrome browser tab that has the **Email Factor verification** code editor page.
+4. Click into the code editor box and highlight the contents with `CTRL`+`A` and delete the contents pressing `BACKSPACE`
+5. Paste the contents of your clipboard by pressing `CTRL`+`V`
+6. Click `Save changes`

 ### Import And Run Your Previously Configured Web Apps